Super Adventure Island II: Gameplay

 Super Adventure Island II puts the player in a world map that is separated in different islands.
 Each one has various items and equipment, some of which can be used to access other areas on other islands to progress.

 On the world map, the player travels by raft on the sea.
 While on the map and like in some role-playing games, an enemy can randomly attack, which changes the game in another perspective (in this case, a side-scroller), where the player must defeat the enemies or flee from the area by going to a side of said area.

 Once the player accesses an island or some secret area, the game switches to a side-scrolling view.
 In this mode is where the main game takes place.

 Reception

 GamePro stated in their review that "targeted toward younger and first-time adventurers, Super Adventure Island II is light fare for RPG fans.
 But there's plenty of action for all comers".
 They commented that the animation is very limited, but that the game's emphasis is on the gameplay, which is solidly excellent.
-PC Mag recommended the game to fans of non-linear levels and character progression, similar to a metroidvania.
+PCMag recommended the game to fans of non-linear levels and character progression, similar to Metroidvania.